nerves-vise/frontend-assignment/README.md

 - Filter by role, team, and status
 - Search by name/email
 - Remove a member (with confirmation modal)
+- Sort by name, team, or status (ascending/descending)

 ### 2. ➕ Add/Edit Member Form
 - Modal for adding or editing a member